-Dr. Julie Bielec, a hospital-employed general surgeon that is certified by the American Professional Wound Care Association (APWCA), along with Nurse Practitioners, lead the clinical team in providing state-of-the-art wound care services.
+Dr. Julie Bielec, a hospital-employed wound and hyperbaric physician and also a surgeon who is certified by the American Professional Wound Care Association (APWCA), along with Nurse Practitioners, lead the clinical team in providing state-of-the-art wound care services.

 The WMHS Wound Center offers a full spectrum of clinical services, including: